devicehive/dcos-bridging/README.md

 There are several options available like AWS, Google Cloud.
 Simplest in our case is using [AWS CloudFormation template](https://docs.mesosphere.com/1.7/administration/installing/cloud/aws/).
 Once managed environment is ready, you might want to open Web UI and check status of your stack.

+You will need DC/OS command line tools to smiplify the process.
+In order to install and authenticate them please follow the [installation](https://dcos.io/docs/1.7/usage/cli/install/) and [configuration](https://dcos.io/docs/1.7/usage/cli/configure/) instructions.

 ## Prepare private bridge docker image

 This section describes additional information on storing private docker images.